The Best Cheap First Cars for New Drivers in 2025

 Renault Clio (2005-2011)

-This model of Clio, which shared its mechanicals with the contemporary Nissan Micra, was a far more grown-up machine than the versions that came before it, with plenty of safety features, which makes it a much better choice for new drivers.
-There’s plenty of space inside and it has a decent boot, too, along with a great choice of economical engines and trim levels that range from somewhat spartan to well equipped.
+While it’s perhaps not as reliable as a Toyota Yaris or as fun to drive as a Ford Fiesta, the third-generation Renault Clio is an excellent all-rounder for not a lot of money.
+This model of Clio was a far more grown-up machine than the versions that came before it, with lots of safety features, which makes it a much better choice for new drivers.
+There’s plenty of space inside and it has a decent boot, along with a great choice of fuel-efficient engines and trim levels that range from somewhat spartan to well-equipped.

-For new drivers, the 1.2-litre models probably offer the best blend of performance and affordable insurance premiums.
-If you rack up a high mileage, then one of the diesels could be worth a look, although they tend to be slightly more expensive.
+For new drivers the 1.2-litre models probably offer the best blend of performance and affordable insurance premiums, but if you know you’re going to cover a lot of miles then one of the diesels could be worth a look.
 Build quality isn’t quite up there with the best, so check any prospective purchase thoroughly and ensure it has a full service history.
+There are three-door and five-door hatchbacks to choose from, and you might find one of the rare Sport Tourer estate models.

 Renault Clio Review